 The ACSC supports the Victorian Cancer Survivorship Program (VCSP), which is funded by the Department of Health and Human Services.
-Support includes development of supporting resources and providing funded projects with access to networking opportunities.

 VICTORIAN CANCER SURVIVORSHIP PROGRAM

 The VCSP grants scheme represents a significant investment by the Victorian Department of Health and Human Services that has supported a diverse program of survivorship activity in Victoria since 2011.